-The team uses a tool called the Uniform Assessment Instrument (UAI) to determine if you/the individual meet the required functional dependencies and medical needs.
+The team uses a tool called the Uniform Assessment Instrument (UAI) to determine if you/the individual meet the required functional dependencies and medical needs and are at risk of nursing home placement.
 Screenings may also take place when an individual is hospitalized.

 You/the individual must also submit a Medicaid application and meet financial requirements.
+You do not have to submit a Medicaid application prior to the screening.
 Click to view how to Apply for Medicaid by phone, online or at your local Department of Social Services.
 You may also go to your local Department of Social Services and ask for an application.
 Don’t worry, the financial considerations for Medicaid are based on the individual’s income not the family’s income!

 Click to view the EDCD Waiver Regulations.